-CONOPS Overview
+B. CONOPS Overview

 The design of the mission concept of operations (CONOPS) was driven by the various mission-defined relative orbits described in the previous section as well as the constraints imposed by being a payload of the COTS XB1 spacecraft.
-The CONOPS can be separated into two main sections - the spacecraft state diagrams and the mission events timeline.
-The spacecraft finite state machines detail the logical conditions of the spacecraft and formation and define the entry and exit criteria of each state.8 On the other hand, the MET outlines the specific spacecraft and formation-level actions that occur during each phase of the mission.
-The VISORS MET's are discussed in more detail in a latter section.
+The CONOPS can be separated into two main sections - the spacecraft state diagrams and the mission events timeline (MET).
+The spacecraft finite state machines detail the logical conditions of the spacecraft and formation and define the entry and exit criteria of each state [8].
+On the other hand, the MET outlines the specific spacecraft and formation-level actions that occur during each phase of the mission.
+The VISORS MET's are discussed in more detail in section V while the VISORS state machines are discussed in this section.
 For clarity, nomenclature related to the VISORS state machines is given in Table 3.